 - 2 cups freshly shredded cheese, cheddar, cheddar jack or colby jack cheese

-- Next add in 2 tablespoons tomato paste and 3 tablespoons homemade taco seasonings, stir to combine and cook for 1 minute
+- Next add in tomato paste and homemade taco seasonings, stir to combine and cook for 1 minute

-- Next stir in 3/4 cup both long grain white rice and sweet corn.
+- Next stir in the long grain white rice and sweet corn.
 Then add in diced tomatoes, beef broth and water.

 - Stir everything together and increase the heat to medium-high before covering the pan and bringing it to a boil.
 Then reduce the heat to medium-low (keep covered) and simmer for 25 minutes or until the rice is cooked and tender.

 - Reduce the heat under the pan to low.
 Stir one last time before sprinkling with cheese and covering with the lid, allowing the steam to melt the cheese.
 Alternatively, if your non-stick pan is safe to do so, you can slide the skillet under the broiler as well.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »